 What would you say to encourage someone who wants to study the Old Testament but feels the language, length, and content daunting?

 Ellen Davis: Don’t try to read the whole thing at one go!

 For obvious reasons, one good place to start is Genesis.

 Take it slowly, a chapter at a time.
 Learning to read slowly is crucial.
 Don’t read for plot (you know it!); read for character, for relationships.
 Look for what surprises you when you slow down.

 Moving on, you don’t have to read straight through the whole Old Testament/Hebrew Bible, and probably should not do so.
 If you want to start with a little book, my annotated translation of Ruth, with woodcuts by Margaret Adams Parker (Who Are You, My Daughter?) might be useful.

-Kurt Manwaring: You have written about the ways in which suffering uniquely qualifies one to speak of God.
 Is there an Old Testament figure other than Job to whom you look as an example of coming to know God through suffering and trial?
-How have you applied the example of this person in your life

 She is a model for me of someone who crosses borders for the sake of life — borders both literal and figurative, as she acts in unconventional and selfless ways to create a new community out of a situation of profound loss.